DigitalPublishingToolkit/NN09/md/10Rules.md

 bots crawl it.
 This, in turn, means that companies like Google have to keep account of a comprehensive hidden index, which explicitly links to content that has been flagged as compromising.
-Is there any greater power we could afford to a company than this?
+Is there any greater power we could afford a company than this?

 In the end, the ‘right to be forgotten’ leads to an alarming intensification of the concentration of power: our increasingly